don-v/JSBooks/EloquentJS_3rdEd/P1_Language/11_AsynchronousProgramming/notes/11_AsynchronousProgramming.md

 This version more clearly shows the double loop structure of the function (the inner loop tries digit 0 to 9 and the outer loop adds digits to the passcode).

 An `async` function is marked by the word `async` before the `function` keyword.
 Methods can also be made `async` by writing `async` before their name.
 When such a function or method is called, it returns a promise.
 As soon as the function returns something, that promise is resolved.
-If teh body throws an exception, the promise is rejected.
+If the body throws an exception, the promise is rejected.

 Inside an `async` function, the word `await` can be put in front of an expression to wait for a promise to resolve and only then continue the execution of the function.
 If the promise rejects, an exception is raised at the opint of the `await`.